-The publishing to nearest neighbors algorithm (see Section 3.2), by contrast, is limited by the number of neighbors on a certain level of the routing table, and thus a much larger improvement is possible.
-Figure 5 shows that for very nearby objects, the median RDP can be lowered to its minimum value, if one is willing to allow a large storage overhead per object.
+The publishing to nearest neighbors algorithm (see Section 3.2), by contrast, is limited by the number of neighbors on a certain level of the routing table, and thus a larger improvement is possible.
+Figure 5 shows that for very nearby objects, the median RDP can be lowered to a minimum, if one is willing to allow a large storage overhead per object.